Kong/kongponents/docs/guide/contributing.md

 A `commit-msg` hook is automatically setup that enforces commit message stands with `commitlint`.

-A `pre-push` hook is configured to run ESLint before pushing your changes to the remote repository.
+A `pre-push` hook is configured to run Stylelint and ESLint before pushing your changes to the remote repository.

 ## Recommended IDE Setup